MGJLogtenberg/zorgkaart-patient-stories/README.md

 5 - Topics + Satisfaction rating calculations: Code to calculate the average satisfaction, assign topics to each review, and get keyword probabilities

+6 - Combining topics and full stories: Code to combine topics probabilities and full stories for analysis + examples

 _For the code in 4 and 5, the notebooks were also uploaded.
 In this way the reader can see the results of the code_